 Nested RAID levels are more expensive to implement than traditional RAID levels because they require a greater number of disks.
 The cost per GB of storage is also higher for nested RAID because so many of the drives are used for redundancy.
 Nested RAID has become popular in spite of its cost because it helps to overcome some of the reliability problems associated with standard RAID levels.

-Some RAID levels (such as RAID 5 and RAID 1) can only sustain a single drive failure (although some RAID 1 implementations consist of multiple mirrors and can therefore sustain multiple failures).
+Some RAID levels (such as RAID 5 and RAID 1) can only sustain a single drive failure, although some RAID 1 implementations consist of multiple mirrors, and can therefore sustain multiple failures.
 The problem is that the RAID array and the data it contains are left in a vulnerable state until a failed drive is replaced and the new disk is populated with data.
+Because drives have much greater capacity now than when RAID was first implemented, it takes a lot longer to rebuild failed drives.
+Longer rebuild times increase the chance that a second drive will fail before the first drive is rebuilt.

 Even if a second disk failure does not occur while the failed disk is being replaced, there is a chance the remaining disks may contain bad sectors or unreadable data.
 These types of conditions may make it impossible to fully rebuild the array.